 - Twitches and muscle spasms

-If your loved one has been snorting cocaine, you may notice they additionally exhibit some of the following symptoms:
+If your loved one has been snorting cocaine, you may notice they also exhibit some of the following symptoms:

 - Difficulty smelling